dlt-hub/vibe-hub/tap_documentation/postgres_rest_api_source.md

 ## dlt REST API Configuration Documentation

-# dlt REST API Source Configuration Documentation
+# REST API Configuration for dlt

-This document provides a comprehensive guide for configuring a dlt REST API source.
-It includes all necessary parameters to build an effective REST API data pipeline configuration.
+This document provides a comprehensive guide for configuring a dlt data pipeline to extract data from a REST API source.
+The configuration is structured to ensure seamless integration and data extraction from the API.

 ## 1. Client Configuration